max-niederman/website/src/pages/gaming/geneva-conventions-speedrun.md

 1. The in-game representation of the player is treated as a High Contracting Party to the Conventions.
 2. Other in-game entities may be treated as Parties to the Conventions.

-These provisions are inherently dependent on the nature of the game being ran, and as such they should be decided on a per-game basis.
+These provisions are inherently dependent on the nature of the game being run, and as such they should be decided on a per-game basis.

 # Example Violations